Originally published on AfterEllen.com, April 17th 2004

 And thus comes the season finale.
 Racially, Ion Overman is difficult to read, adding to her being claimed and championed by bi/multiracial, Hispanic and African-American women alike.
 She also is the least “lipstick” of the cast, sporting androgynously sexy overalls at work, but appearing stunningly femme in her first and last encounters with Bette.
 She is also college educated, an entrepreneur, an activist (she has done abortion clinic defence, while Bette just funds it), is confident and articulate, and is the only member of the cast ever to “top” Bette, both verbally and physically.
 Bette becomes completely dismantled in Candace’s presence, and we get the sense that Candace is the one cast member (apart from the psychiatrist) who doesn’t buy into all of Bette’s endless verbal dances around what she is actually feeling.
 With a look, it seems, Candace sees to her core, and shuts Bette’s game down.
 In the absence of her game and her bravado lies diffidence and vulnerability, which Candace reaches without speaking a word.

 And so the season ends.
 Candace and Bette share a couple of hasty flings, leaving “shippers” wanting, and women of colour wondering who on earth will be there to stand in for them if Candace does not return for Season 2.
-Candace seemed a writer and viewer’s dream: multi-layered, multi-faceted, and able to morph realistically and seamlessly into any number of things that the writers and viewers can savour.
+Candace seemed a writer and viewer’s dream: multi-layered, multi-faceted, and able to morph realistically and seamlessly into any number of things that the writers and viewers could savour.
 Indeed, one need only look to the Showtime message boards to hear the parade of questions from her fans, eager to know more about her background: her upbringing, her college, her coming out story, her sexual history, her own class, racial, sexual and gender identifications.

 The L Word has had its hands full trying to tell a number of stories, and address a number of diverse issues.
 I applaud the writers for what they have accomplished under such pressure and scrutiny, the ground they have laid.
 The visibility of queer women of colour remains like space, however: the final frontier.
 With Ion Overman and the character of Candace, there is a possibility not only of fully developing a three-dimensional queer woman of colour on television, but really engaging the issues of race and class with the character of Bette and portraying, if only briefly (since Beals and Chaiken seem invested in Bette and Tina’s everlasting love), a relationship between two women of colour.